What is Youth Work?

 In Australia we have been debating the core work of youth workers for decades.
 The earliest clear definition of youth work as a distinct industry came through the Jasper Declaration 1977.

-The most current definition used within Australia is from the Australian Youth Affairs Coalition 2013.
+The most current youth work definition used within Australia is from the Australian Youth Affairs Coalition 2013.
 After a consultation that brought together thoughts from all over Australia a whole day was devoted to defining youth work in Australia at the Australian Youth Affairs Conference 2013.
 The best part of 100 youth workers argued and debated for the day to craft a definition for our sector.
 After the conference there were a few more consultations and the definition was set.

 Thought to end on